top of page

 Introduction

-Jesus' baptism inaugurated his earthly ministry, followed by the devil tempting him in the desert.
-This ministry ended with both the crucifixion and resurrection.
-Therefore, John baptized Jesus not only into his death but also into new life.
-Each triune person of God presented themselves, with the Father speaking about Jesus' faithfulness and the Holy Spirit coming to guide him (Matt.
+Jesus' baptism launched his earthly ministry, immediately followed by the devil's temptation in the desert.
+This ministry climaxed in both the crucifixion and resurrection.
+In this act, John baptized Jesus not only into death but also into new life.
+All three persons of the Trinity revealed themselves: the Father declaring Jesus' faithfulness, the Son submitting fully, and the Holy Spirit descending to guide him (Matt.
 3:13–17; Mark 1:9–11; Luke 3:21–23).
-The apostle Paul also wrote about baptism as a type of death and resurrection in his letter to the Romans:
+The apostle Paul echoes this truth, describing baptism as a participation in both death and resurrection in his letter to the Romans:

 Or don't you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were, therefore, buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
 For if we have been united with him in a death like his, we will certainly also be united with him in a resurrection like his (Rom.
 6:3–5).